What Is Form 1042? Who It’s for & How to Fill It Out

 If you have plans on conducting business with foreign entities, individual or otherwise, in the future, you should not check this box.

-Under Section 1, you should list the tax liability during the period when the income was paid.
+Under Section 1, lines 1 to 60, you should list the tax liability during the period when the income was paid.

 A couple of notes regarding filling out this section correctly: